cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 Other commands have other default assertions not related to the DOM.

-For instance {% url `.its()` its %} requires that the property you're asking about exists on the object.
+For instance, {% url `.its()` its %} requires that the property you're asking about exists on the object.

 ```js
 // create an empty object